Support for Financial Difficulties

 All students are asked before starting their programme to confirm that they have sufficient funds to pay for their fees and living expenses.
 However, students may find themselves in financial difficulty for a variety of reasons, and the college will help students to seek further support.

-The University’s COVID-19 Hardship Fund is intended to provide grants of up to £5000 to students whose finances have been negatively affected by the COVID-19 pandemic since they began their studies at Oxford.
+The University’s COVID-19 Assistance Fund is intended to provide grants of up to £5000 to students whose finances have been negatively affected by the COVID-19 pandemic since they began their studies at Oxford.
 Students must be facing exceptional and unexpected financial need which has led to a shortfall in their finances that they are unable to meet through other sources.
 Applications to the Fund might relate to cancellation of external funding awards; significant loss of financial support from family or a partner; loss of income from changes in employment arrangements; unplanned living costs and continuation charges for those students who need to extend their research programme, or other living or study-related costs for which funding is no longer available.
-It is a restricted fund: only returning postgraduate students are eligible to apply.
+This funding is now available to all on-course, full- and part-time students of all fee statuses.
+Applications are accepted on a rolling basis until Friday 4 June 2021.
 For full details of the eligibility criteria and application process please visit our intranet.

 The college has limited funds each year to help current students who are experiencing hardship, which is defined as unexpected financial difficulties with living costs.

 Students applying to the Hardship Fund will be required to demonstrate that their hardship is a result of unexpected changes to their financial circumstances, rather than the result of insufficient funding from the outset.

 Short-term, interest-free “bridging” loans of up to £500, or temporary adjustments to a fee-payment schedule, may be considered for students experiencing delays to their funding.